TimothySubekti0322/IF3152-2023-K01-14-RPL_Prima/README.md

    - role: string
 5. Vehicle
     Vehicle manages the details of each vehicle and its status of availability.
-   - id: number
-   - price: number
-   - duration: number
+    - plate: string
-   - session: number
+    - vehicleType": string
     - transmission: string
+    - distance: int
-   - vehicleType: string
+    - lastService: date